joeyshi12/pc-builder/README.md

 # pc-builder

-A website for browsing and putting together PC builds.
+Website for browsing and picking PC parts for a build.

 ## How to deploy